anushree199609/anushree199609.github.io/README.md

 ### 27-02-2020
 # SMS over HTTP

+# I have prepare project synopsis of SMS over HTTP.
+# Keypoints of synopsis

-- INTRODUCTION
+1. INTRODUCTION
+  SMS over HTTP is a Mobile technology that allows you to request and receive information from your student account on your        mobile phone via short message service (SMS).
  - How SMS Works

 - Data  Minning in SMS

-- Literature Reviews

-- OBJECTIVES
+2.OBJECTIVES

 1.To make an Auto Display system over  SMS.